Interior design is one of the most challenging, exciting and important tasks for any homeowner.

 Whether you’re looking at a total overhaul of your home or you’d like to change a few aspects of a room, it’s important to know what’s ‘on-trend’ and what isn’t.

 One of this year’s must-have elements in interior design is concrete, a material that you might usually associate with driveways, patios and building foundations.
-However, for 2018, concrete is making its way into home accessories, lighting and even furniture.
+However, for 2018, concrete is making its way into home accessories, lighting and even furniture, truly showcasing the many benefits of concrete.

 The words ‘concrete’ and ‘lighting’ might not seem to go hand-in-hand, but actually they can work very well together.
 Pendant lighting (ceiling lighting), in particular, is a brilliant combination of concrete and lights.